-(h) This Agreement may be executed in several counterpart s, each of which shall be deemed an original, b out all of w hich shall constitute e one and the same instrument.

-- (i) The headings in this Agreement are inserted for convenience of reference only and shall not be a part of or control or affect the meaning of any provision hereof. - (j) This Agreement and all amendments thereof shall, in all respects, be governed by and construed and enforced in accordance with the internal laws (without regard to principles of conflicts of law) of the State of New York.
-Each party hereto hereby agrees to and accepts the exclusive jurisdiction of any court in New York County or the U.S. District Court for the Southern District of New York in respect of any action or proceeding relating to the subject matter hereof, expressly waiving any defense relating to jurisdiction or forum non conveniens, and consents to service of process by U.S. certified or registered mail in any action or proceeding with respect to this Agreement. - (k) The Company will reimburse you for reasonable legal fees incurred in connection with the negotiation of this Agreement, not to exceed \$4,500.

-If the terms of this Agreement meet with your approval, please sign and return one copy to me.
+(h) This Agreement may be executed in several counterparts, each of w instrument. hich shall be deemed an original, but all of which shall constitute one and the same (i) The headings in this Agreement are inserted for convenience of reference provision hereof. rence only and shall not be a part of or control or affect the meaning of any (without regard to principles of conflicts of law) of the State of New York.
+Eac governed by and construed and enforced in accordance with the internal laws the party hereto hereby agrees to and accepts the exclusive jurisdiction of any court w York in respect of any action or proceeding relating to the subject matter hereof, and consents to service of process by U.S. certified or registered mail in any (k) The Company will reimburse you for reasonable legal fees incurred in connection with the negotiation of this Agreement, not to exceed \$4,500.
+If the terms of this Agreement meet with your approval, please sign and r eturn one copy to me.
+Sincerely, AGREED TO AND ACCEPTED: Lynda Markoe Vice President, Human Resources Amanda Bokman Date:, 2004 7

-Sincerely,

-Lynda Markoe Vice President, Human Resources

-7

-Lynda Markoe Vice President, Human Resources